 Achieve your Social Work degree by finding a quality option you can afford.
 Explore best value schools below.
 22,477 Social Work undergraduate students graduated in 2017 with bachelor degrees nationally.
 Your earnings after you graduate could be around $25,700 to $41,463 in your early career and $33,126 to $72,087 in your mid-career.
 A lot depends on the program you choose, so consider carefully.

 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

-The best school in the United States for Social Work is Mount Vernon Nazarene University.
-At Mount Vernon Nazarene University, 17.6% of undergraduates major in social work.
+Every student who is interested in Social Work has to look into Mount Vernon Nazarene University.
+The social work program at MVNU is highly focused.
 Mount Vernon, Ohio allows a whimsical small-town setting for college students to study in.

 You might want to invest in an ACT preparation class before taking the test because the average ACT score is 22.
 Worried about student loans?
 (We understand!)
 Mount Vernon Nazarene University and its $19,219 annual net price may be a good match for you.
 In what areas is Mount Vernon Nazarene University doing the best?
 Take a look at all the school's rankings.

 It's hard to beat University of Wyoming if you want to study Social Work.
 Graduates of the social work program earn around $32,733 in their early career salary and $47,359 in their mid-career salary.
 Laramie, Wyoming delivers a quaint small-town ambiance for students to learn in.

 Around 14.0% of U of Wyoming applicants submit their SAT scores, which average around 1,102.
 Freshmen are not required to live on-campus at University of Wyoming.
 For additional information, check out the college scorecard.